Strider-Alex/postgres_sorting_benchmark/standalone_test.md

 #### ```intro_sort```
 - For high cardinality data, ```intro_sort``` has nearly the same performance as ```pg_qsort``` (about 98%-105%)
 - For low cardinality data, ```intro_sort``` can be relatively slower (about 98%-110%)
-- No significant difference between string and other data types
+- No significant difference between string and integer
+- Only need 85%-95% time of ```pg_qsort``` to sort double floatings.
+This is a little bit strange and may be platform related
 - O(nlogn) worst case time complexity, takes less than 1% time of ```pg_qsort``` to sort the killer sequence of size 1000000

 #### ```intro_sort_check_once```